Anaconda (song): Music video

-A music video for the track was shot in Los Angeles, California.
+A music video for the track was shot in Los Angeles.
 It was directed by Colin Tilley and was released on August 19, 2014.
 The video features a cameo appearance by fellow rapper and labelmate Drake.
 The video broke the 24-hour streaming record on Vevo by accumulating 19.6 million views in its first day of release, beating the 19.3 million 24-hour record previously held by Miley Cyrus for the music video of her song, "Wrecking Ball", in 2013.
 On August 30, 2014, eleven days after the release of the music video, "Anaconda" was Vevo certified for receiving over 100 million views.
 In 2015 Taylor Swift surpassed Minaj's record with the video for her single "Bad Blood" which got 20.1 million views in 24 hours.

 In a review of Minaj's video, Lucas Villa of AXS wrote, "It's butts abound in her bananas clip for 'Anaconda."
 NBC host Al Roker called the music video "vile" and "desperate".
 Roker said, "It almost seems like Minaj has gotten desperate and needs to do something to get her crown back."
 Molly Lambert of Grantland was complimentary, writing "the video is about Nicki asserting her power, not as a sexual object but a sexual subject."
 It was named one of the sexiest videos of 2014 by VH1.

 As of April 3, 2021, the video has gained more than 1 billion views, being the first female rap solo song to do so.
 Billboard also named "Anaconda" the 13th greatest video of the decade.

 Live performances

 On 24 August 2014, Minaj first performed the song live at the 2014 MTV Video Music Awards.
-The performance followed Ariana Grande's individual performance of her single "Break Free" and was followed by a performance of Jessie J, Grande, and Minaj's joint single "Bang Bang."
+The performance followed Ariana Grande's individual performance of her single "Break Free" and was followed by a performance of Jessie J, Grande, and Minaj's joint single "Bang Bang".
 On September 9, 2014, Minaj performed the song live at Fashion Rocks.
 On September 19, 2014, Minaj performed the song at the 2014 iHeartRadio Music Festival.
 On November 9, 2014, Minaj performed "Anaconda" at the 2014 MTV Europe Music Awards in a three-song medley including her other songs "Super Bass" and "Bed of Lies" featuring Skylar Grey.
-Minaj has performed the song on The Pinkprint Tour and The Nicki Wrld Tour.
+Minaj has performed the song on The Pinkprint Tour, The Nicki Wrld Tour and Pink Friday 2 World Tour.